Laws vary wildly from state to state when it comes to driving under the influence of alcohol or drugs.

 Please also note that in states with “implied consent” laws, drivers are required to take a breathalyzer test at the request of a police officer.
 Refusal almost always results in a mandatory suspension of driving privileges.
 Some states will even revoke a motorist’s driver’s license.

 How does a DWI or DUI offense affect insurance rates?

-Much like a DUI, a DWI charge means big changes for your insurance.
+Much like a DUI, a DWI charge means significant changes for your insurance.
 Rate increases mean spending hundreds more on insurance every year, for anywhere from three to ten years after the charge.
 Rate increases usually constitute the majority of expenses incurred due to a DUI or DWI charge.

 Many states require that drivers provide proof of insurance by having their insurance company file an SR-22, or similar form, directly with the DMV.
 Our previous article about getting insurance after a DUI goes into greater detail about the aftermath of a DUI.

 If your DWI is accompanied by other violations, especially an accident, the complications get even more difficult.
 It also increases the likelihood of an insurance company dropping your coverage altogether.
-In some cases, you made need to go through the state in order to find coverage.
+In some cases, you made need to go through the state to find coverage.

-You should also be aware that each insurance companies will treat a DWI offense differently, especially depending on how long ago the offense took place.
+You should also be aware that each insurance company will treat a DWI offense differently, mainly depending on how long ago the offense took place.
 For example, one company may lower rates after two years, while another may wait four years to reduce rates.

 DWI Laws by State